1.4.32 Internal Control Review Program

 4. Congressional hearings or testimonies.

-3. The ICR team uses the information obtained to construct a framework and general review plan.
-This framework will outline the objectives and scope of the review and identifies areas that the review team will evaluate.
+4. The ICR team or analyst uses the information obtained to construct a framework and general review plan.
+This framework will outline the objectives and scope of the review and identifies areas that the review team or analyst will evaluate.
 Additionally, the framework provides the review team the flexibility to identify and pursue new leads or areas of significant concern identified during the review.
 The framework and review plan guides the overall review but should not constrain it.

-4. To conduct the review, the ICR team will:
+5. To conduct the review, the ICR team or analyst will, as appropriate:

-8. Evaluate the operating effectiveness of key internal controls; and
+10. Evaluate the operating effectiveness of key internal controls by completing the ICR Assessment Tool; and

 Reporting Process